TheValuableAsset/Digital-Clock-for-Stocks/README.md

 Notes:

 First and foremost, this application is written in Rainmeter's own programming language.
 You must download Rainmeter and place it on your screen in order for it to work.
 This is a skin, so please install rainmeter.exe FIRST from rainmeter.net, and THEN download the .rmskin and run it.
-Thanks!

 .rmskin file is located in the *build* folder.
 If you prefer doing it manually, download the source code and load the Stocks folder inside Rainmeter.